Serving authoritative DNSSEC data

 - create directory /etc/pkcs11/modules

-Add file called 'softhsm' there with (on some versions, use softhsm.module)
+Add file called 'softhsm' there with (on newer versions, use softhsm.module)

 module: /home/cmouse/softhsm/lib/softhsm/libsofthsm.so managed: yes